 In a food processor or blender, chop the walnuts just so they're broken up.

-After mixing the basil, garlic and walnuts, with the processor or blender running, slowly pour the olive oil through the top/feed tube and continue mixing until the oil is completely combined.
+After mixing the basil, garlic and walnuts, with the processor or blender running, slowly pour walnut oil through the top/feed tube and continue mixing until the oil is completely combined.
 Add salt and pepper to taste.

 You're welcome to add more or less oil to your liking.
 We made another batch using less oil and it turned into a lovely basil walnut butter.
 Happy accident and oh so yummy.
 Perfect for toast and sandwiches.
 Dare we say, even eating straight from the jar we put it in.